 It is also a good idea to have a bed time routine.

-My routine is to walk dogs, brush my teeth, read a novel for a few minutes, tell Alexa to turn off the light, and I’m out.
+My routine is to walk my dog, brush my teeth, read a novel for a few minutes, tell Alexa to turn off the light, and I’m out.

 Lift Some Heavy Weights.

-It is a good idea to talk to you doctor about starting weightlifting especially if it is new to you.
+It is a good idea to talk to your doctor about starting weightlifting especially if it is new to you.